ariutta/cross-platform-shapes/README.md

 SVG or Canvas path.

-The image format (SVG or Canvas) is determined based on the tagName of the targetImage referenced in the init() call.
+The image format (SVG or Canvas) is determined based on the tagName of the targetImage referenced in the getInstance() call.

 If you specify a marker (arrowhead) for an edge shape, the SVG version will check for whether that marker is available in the defs section of the SVG.
 If not, it will add